sourcegraph/handbook/content/engineering/distribution/managed/operations.md

 ## Restarting for configuration updates

-SSH into the instance and run:
+SSH into the instance, cd to `/deployment/docker-compose` and run:

 `docker-compose restart sourcegraph-frontend-0 sourcegraph-frontend-internal`